kuszmaul/graveyard/README.md

 ![Insertion time](/plots/insert-time.svg)

-With a reserve it doesn't make that much difference.
+Reserve closes the gap, showing that the performance difference is caused by the SimpleILP doing more rehashes.
+The cost of the hash function shows up here, where `flatset` and `flatset-nohash` have difference performance sine the the nohash code doesn't have to call the hash function.

 ![Insertion With Reserve time](/plots/reserved-insert-time.svg)

 Find is about the same.
-It's suprising that the vector instructions don't help much.
+It's surprising that the vector instructions in `flatset` don't seem to matter much.

 ![Successful find time](/plots/found-time.svg)

-For unsucssful find, the vector instructions in Abseil seem to help.
+For unsucessful find, here the `flatset` vector instructions seem to help.

 ![Unsuccessful find time](/plots/notfound-time.svg)

 On average `SimpleILP` saves about 36% memory.
+The curve fit is a linear fit minimizign the sum of the squares of the differences.

 ![Memory](/plots/memory.svg)